Foundation / Corporation

 All projects must be accessible to the public via process, presentation, production, or publication.
 Presentations are intended to take place in non-traditional, non-institutional spaces, and not in nonprofit museums or commercial galleries.

 GrantWatch ID#: 148130

-- Research & Development/Implementation: Grants of up to $2,000.
-Upon completion of the R & D phase, grantees will be invited to submit a short-form proposal to receive up to an additional $4,000 to implement their projects.
+- R&D / Implementation: Grants up to $2,000.
+After the R&D phase, grantees are encouraged to apply for up to $4,000 in funding to implement their projects.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.